-Each spring, the current RSA Executive Board slates a new RSA Exec Team to take the helm beginning in August.
-This slated team is presented to the General Council for approval.
-Below you will find important information about the appointment process for the 2017-2018 academic year.
+Each spring, the current RHA Executive Board slates a new RHA Exec Team to take the helm beginning in August.
+This slated team is presented to the General Council.
+Below you will find important information about the appointment process for the 2020-2021 academic year.

 The following requirements must be met in order for a candidate to be considered eligible for election: